jhu-asco/aerial_autonomy/README.md

 # ASCO Aerial Autonomy

 ## Introduction
-The introduction to the project can be found [here](markdown_scripts/background.md).
+The doxygen documentation to the project can be found __TODO: Add Link here__.

 ## Setup